willmarl/ezcomfypick/README.md

 ## Features

 - **Swipe-based sorting**: Tinder-style card interface for quick image categorization
+- **Multi-format support**: Sort images, GIFs, and videos (MP4, WebM, MOV)
-- **Collections**: Create custom collections to organize images by category, style, or project
+- **Collections**: Create custom collections to organize media by category, style, or project
 - **Emoji icons**: Assign custom emoji to collections for quick visual identification
+- **Tags**: Add and manage tags on individual images for fine-grained categorization
+- **Gallery view**: Browse, filter, and manage all sorted media with collection and tag filtering
+- **Tag & collection management**: Rename, delete, and organize tags and collections from the gallery
 - **Single-level undo**: Easily undo the last swipe action
 - **Haptic feedback**: Optional vibration feedback on mobile devices
 - **Dark OLED theme**: Easy on the eyes with a pure black background